 However, you need to consult with your doctor first about the idea of adding muscle-gaining exercise programs to your workout plan.
 Some exercises use bodyweight, and some require equipment or machines.

 Remember not to overdo your exercises, as this has been linked to more severe complications.
 For example, you risk injuring yourself because you never give your muscles and body time to rest and recover.
+Working with a trainer can help you learn the proper form and customize a routine to avoid injury.

 When it comes to weight loss, progress is made by inches, not miles, so it’s much harder to track and a lot easier to give up.
 BetterMe app is your personal trainer, nutritionist and support system all in one.
 Start using our app to stay on track and hold yourself accountable!